ryansheehan/dst/README.md

 mkdir -p $HOME/dst_data/slave
 ```

-## Generate Server Token and copy it to the server
+## Generate server token and copy it to the server
 1. Run the Don't Starve Together client located in your steam library
 2. Press `~` key to open the console in game
 3. Enter `TheNet:GenerateServerToken()` which will generate a server_token.txt file